Terence Stamp: Personal life

+Relationships

 In the 1960s, Stamp shared a house with actor Michael Caine in Wimpole Street, London, before and during their rise to fame.
-In his autobiography, What's it All About, Caine stated "I still wake up sweating in the night as I see Terence agreeing to accept my advice to take the role in Alfie".
+In his autobiography, What's It All About (1992), Caine stated "I still wake up sweating in the night as I see Terence agreeing to accept my advice to take the role in Alfie."

-Stamp received extensive media coverage of his romances in the 1960s with film star Julie Christie and supermodel Jean Shrimpton.
+Associated with the Swinging London scene of the 1960s – during which time he was in high-profile relationships with actress Julie Christie and supermodel Jean Shrimpton – Stamp was among the subjects photographed by David Bailey for a set titled Box of Pin-Ups.
 He and Shrimpton were one of the most-photographed couples of Mod London.
 After Shrimpton ended her relationship with Stamp, he moved to India and spent time at the ashram of Krishnamurti.

-Stamp's brother Chris became a rock music impresario credited with helping to bring The Who to prominence during the 1960s and co-founding Track Records.

-In 1984, the band The Smiths released their third single, "What Difference Does It Make?"
-The single cover was a photograph taken on the set of the film The Collector (but not depicted in the film).
-Originally, Stamp refused permission for the still to be used, and some pressings featured lead singer Morrissey in a re-enacted scene.
-In the re-enactment Morrissey is holding a glass of milk, as opposed to the chloroform pad of the original.
-Eventually, Stamp changed his mind, and the original cover was reinstated.

-On New Year's Eve 2002, Stamp married at the age of 64.
+On New Year's Eve 2002, Stamp married for the first and only time at the age of 64.
 His 29-year-old bride was Elizabeth O'Rourke, whom Stamp first met in the mid-1990s at a chemist's shop in Bondi, New South Wales.
-Of Australian and Indian-Singaporean parentage, O'Rourke was brought up in Singapore before moving to Australia in her early twenties to study pharmacology.
+Of Irish-Australian and Indian-Singaporean parentage, O'Rourke was raised in Singapore before moving to Australia in her early twenties to study pharmacology.
 The couple divorced on the grounds of his "unreasonable behaviour" in April 2008.